 The Mood Tuner app encourages kids to look inwards and identify their feelings, helping them understand what’s going on inside.
 Once they’ve recognized their emotions, they can choose from a variety of exercises designed to help them self-regulate and find their balance.

-In essence, the emotion wheel printable serves as a compass for your child’s emotions — guiding them towards understanding and articulating their feelings better.
-By incorporating this tool into your daily routine, you’re fostering emotional literacy in your kids and paving the way for open and effective communication about emotions.
+In essence, the emotion wheel printable serves as a compass for your child’s emotions, guiding them to understand and articulate their feelings better.
+By using this tool daily, you’re fostering emotional literacy and encouraging open communication.
 So why not give it a spin?
-With our free printable PDF of the feelings wheel, you can start this journey today — helping your child navigate their emotional world more confidently and clearly.
+With our free PDF of the feelings wheel, you can help your child navigate their emotional world more confidently.

 FAQs about Feelings Wheel